mrtillman/counter-culture.auth/README.md

 ## Authentication

-With the exception of `/api/v1/users/authenticate` and `/api/v1/users/login`, all endpoints require a valid bearer token.
-To learn how to get a token, see [Get a Token](https://github.com/mrtillman/counter-culture.docs/blob/master/secure/get-a-token.md).
+With the exception of `/api/v1/oauth2/access_token`, all endpoints require a valid bearer token.
+To obtain a token, developers should first [register an app](https://github.com/mrtillman/counter-culture.docs/blob/master/secure/register-app.md) and then [send an authorization request](https://github.com/mrtillman/counter-culture.docs/blob/master/secure/authorization-request.md).

 ## Getting Started